 8.2.3.1 Payment and/or Remittance Type Changes

 (1) Market Participants are required to notify trading partners of payment type changes (e.g., from Automated Clearing House (ACH) to wire or vice versa).
 When such changes occur, it is the responsibility of the Market Participant to coordinate a mutually agreed upon testing schedule with its trading partners and ensure payment and/or remittance type changes tested match the method used in production.
 Banking changes are point-to-point; therefore, the ERCOT Flight Administrator is not required to be notified for this change.

+8.2.4 TDSP Pre-Production Verification

+(1) Market Participants may be required by the TDSP to successfully complete pre-production verification testing.
+It is the responsibility of the TDSP to coordinate a mutually agreed-upon testing criteria and schedule with its impacted trading partner(s).
+This point-to-point level of pre-production verification testing will be scheduled between the TDSP and the impacted Market Participant(s); therefore, the ERCOT flight administrator will not be required to be notified.

 8.3 Coordinated Emergency Testing